zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 pip install -r requirements.txt
 ```

-Others may wish to work in their existing virtual environment (or even their global Python environment), and issue immediatly:
+Others may wish to work in their existing virtual environment (or even their global Python environment), and issue immediately:

 ```
 pip install -r requirements.txt